 - Bad breath—This is probably the most common symptom that dog parents notice.
 And contrary to what some people may believe, bad breath isn’t normal for older dogs, or any dog.
 If your dog has “dog breath” it may mean he or she needs dental care.

 - Decreased appetite or difficulty eating—If a dog’s mouth is painful, he or she may not be interested in eating.
-Or, if your dog is still eating, you may notice him or her yelp or cry out when chewing.
+Or, if your dog is still eating, you may notice him or her drop food or yelp or cry out when chewing.

 - Bloody gums—You may notice blood on the outside of your dog’s lips, on the food or water bowl, or on your dog’s bones or chew toys.

 - Plaque or tartar—If your dog lets you examine his or her mouth, you might notice a yellow, brown, grey, or black film on your dog’s teeth.
-Or, in more severe cases, it may look like the dog has clumps of material or a shell covering the tooth.
+Or, in advanced stages of periodontal disease, it may look like the dog has clumps of material or a shell covering the tooth.

 - Swollen lymph nodes— Your dog’s submandibular lymph nodes (i.e. the ones under the chin) may become enlarged due to dental infection.
 (To find these lymph nodes, check out my dog lymph node location chart .)